aws-samples/chime-voiceconnector-agent-assist/README.md

 - Follow [steps](https://aws-amplify.github.io/docs/) to install Amplify CLI
 - (Optional) Install yarn following these [steps](https://classic.yarnpkg.com/en/docs/install)
 - [Real-time transcription with Amazon Chime Voice Connecter](https://github.com/aws-samples/amazon-chime-voiceconnector-transcription) is deployed in the AWS account
-  - Follow [steps](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html#Streams.Enabling) to enable stream on `TranscriptSegment` table, this is the table where transcritpions are stored.
+  - Follow [steps](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html#Streams.Enabling) to enable stream on `TranscriptSegment` table, this is the table where transcripts are stored.
 Choose `NEW_IMAGE` or `NEW_AND_OLD_IMAGES` for StreamViewType

 ### Deploy with the AWS Amplify CLI